Borehamwood: Sport and recreation

 Borehamwood is home to Boreham Wood FC and Watford FC Reserves who play their home games at Meadow Park.
-Arsenal previously played at Meadow Park before moving to Emirates Stadium in 2024.
+Arsenal previously played at Meadow Park before moving to Emirates Stadium in 2024 for league matches.
+They still play some other matches there.
 There are several parks in the area.
 Aberford Park is featured with the source of the brook which has been artificially made to look like a lake.
 Meadow Park includes a large playing field, tennis courts and basketball courts.

 Borehamwood has a large shopping area called Borehamwood Shopping Park, featuring large retail stores.

 The hamlet of Well End has a notable pub, the Mops and Brooms, reputedly the site of a battle between travellers and village folk.

 Adjacent to the pub is a much older building: Nelson Cottage (c.1600) is now a private residence but was the original Mops and Brooms alehouse.
 It was renamed the Lord Nelson c.1840–50 and traded under that name until its closure in 1932 and replacement by the current pub, which eventually reverted to the older name.